Vietnam

 2-day Pre-tour Extension in Hanoi

 Use the opportunity to arrive one day earlier in Hanoi.
-Enjoy the sightseeing in a bustling city with tree-lined boulevards, French Colonial architecture, peaceful lakes, and oriental temples.
-Please keep in mind that the first day of this pre-tour modul covers some time for your journey to Vietnam as well as some spare time to enjoy the town on your own.
+Enjoy sightseeing in a bustling city with tree-lined boulevards, French Colonial architecture, peaceful lakes, and oriental temples.
+Please keep in mind that the first day of this pre-tour model covers some time for your journey to Vietnam as well as some spare time to enjoy the town on your own.
 On the 2nd day (which is as well the 1st day of your Boat & Bike Tour Vietnam) is made to show you the beauty of the Vietnamese capital on a guided tour.

 1st Day (Sat): Arrival in Hanoi